gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/dict8.md

 * type: code-snippet
 * language: python3.6
 * id: 4c450aa6-15da-4604-9aa9-b1f65d98850b
-* title: get_elements_greater_than10_at_property
+* title: get_elements_greater_than_10_at_key

 ### !question

-Write a function called "get_elements_greater_than10_at_property".
+Write a function called "get_elements_greater_than_10_at_key".

-Given a dictionary and a key, "get_elements_greater_than10_at_property" returns a list containing the elements within the list, located at the given key, that are greater than 10.
+Given a dictionary and a key, "get_elements_greater_than_10_at_key" returns a list containing the elements within the list, located at the given key, that are greater than 10.

 Notes:
-* If the list is empty, it should return an empty list.
+* If the list is empty it should return an empty list.
-* If the list contains no elements greater than 10, it should return an empty list.
+* If the list contains no elements greater than 10 it should return an empty list.
-* If the value at the given key is not a list, it should return an empty list.
+* If the value at the given key is not a list it should return an empty list.
-* If there is no value at the key, it should return an empty list.
+* If there is no value at the key it should return an empty list.
+* If there is a list at the given key you can assume it is a list of numbers.

 ```
-obj = {'key': [1, 20, 30]}
+dictionary = {'key': [1, 20, 30]}

-output = get_elements_greater_than10_at_property(obj, 'key')
+output = get_elements_greater_than_10_at_key(dictionary, 'key')
 print(output) # --> [20, 30]
 ```